 Who is Robert Mueller?
 3 things you didn't know about the Russia investigation's special counsel

-Special Counsel Robert Mueller is widely recognized for his leadership over the federal government's investigation into the alleged collusion between President Trump’s presidential campaign and Russian officials during the 2016 election.
-But there's more to the 74-year-old than just his involvement in the high-profile probe.
+Special Counsel Robert Mueller is best known for leading the federal government's probe into Russian meddling and possible collusion with Trump associates during the 2016 election.
+But there's more to the 74-year-old than his involvement in the high-profile investigation.

+Mueller’s long-awaited findings were detailed in Attorney General William Barr’s letter to Capitol Hill lawmakers.
+The four-page letter stated definitively that Mueller did not establish evidence that President Trump’s team or any associates of the Trump campaign had conspired with Russia to sway the 2016 election.

-Mueller, who took over the probe in May 2017, has a storied career that ranges from his time as a Vietnam Marine to later serving as an FBI director.
+Mueller, who took over the probe in May 2017, has a storied career that ranges from Marine to FBI director.

 MUELLER'S RUSSIA INVESTIGATION: WHAT TO KNOW

-As the country anxiously awaits Mueller's report regarding the alleged Russian meddling, here are three things to know about him that may surprise you.
+Here are three things to know about him that may surprise you.

 Mueller played hockey alongside John Kerry